billbuchanan/csn09112/week02_ids/lab/README.md

 nmap 192.168.10.254
 ```

 You should then see that the http service is enabled (see below).
-If not, reboot the firewall, and try again.
+If not, reboot the firewall:

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week02_ids/lab/graphics/nmap01.png)

-If you are not getting connectivity, try rebooting the firewall (Option 5 from the pfSense console):
+To reboot the firewall, use Option 5 from the pfSense console:

 ![Lab](https://github.com/billbuchanan/csn09112/blob/master/week02_ids/lab/graphics/reboot.png)

+Try the connectivity again once the firewall has rebooted.

 ### Connecting to the firewall
 We will now configure the firewall.
 For this, log into the firewall from the Ubuntu host on the Private network by opening a browser and entering: